 - State income tax benefits, including tax credits under the Virginia Conservation Tax Credit Program (which are transferrable and may be sold)

 - Lower local property taxes

 After initiating the process with LTV, landowners should seek advice from their own tax and legal advisors regarding the financial and estate benefits of a conservation easement as well as engaging the services of a qualified conservation land appraiser.

 Check out this example of how some of the tax incentives could work for you!

 Once the easement is finalized and recorded, LTV begins their stewardship of the land.
-This means once a year, forever, LTV staff will visit and connect with the landowners – who donated the easement and successor landowners – to ensure the land is being maintained according to the design of the easement.
+This means once a year LTV staff will visit and connect with you, the landowner(s), and all future landowners (successor landowners) – to ensure that the land is being maintained according to the design of the easement.